 1. Seeding of finalists

 Once all participants are finalized, the players will be seeded based on their WPPR rank at the end of the calendar year.
+The additional 8 Wild Card spots will be set as spots 17-24 according to their WWPPR rank at the end of the calendar year.

 2. Machines Chosen